The Tough Science Behind Electrolyte Gummies

 2. Buffering the entire system to maintain balance.

 3. Controlling the exact sequence and temperature of ingredient addition.
-One wrong move here means a failed batch.
+One wrong move means a failed batch.

-The Final Frontier: Potency in a Pinch
+The Big Challenge: Potency in a Pinch

-There’s only so much room in a tiny gummy.
+There's only so much room in a tiny gummy.
 To deliver a meaningful dose of multiple electrolytes, we can't just add more powder.
 We need smarter materials.
-This often means sourcing highly concentrated or chelated mineral forms that pack more elemental power per milligram, ensuring each piece delivers functional support without compromising texture or taste.
+That often means sourcing highly concentrated or chelated mineral forms that pack more elemental power per milligram, ensuring each piece delivers functional support without compromising texture or taste.

 ← Back to Blog